sgladstone/com.fountaintribe.hebrewcalendarhelper/README.md

 "Yahrzeit observed by"  --- "Yahrzeit observed in memory of"

+ **strongly recommended** to create additional relationships types manually.
+See details at: https://github.com/sgladstone/com.fountaintribe.hebrewcalendarhelper/wiki

 ## CiviCRM Scheduled Jobs

 "Call AllHebrewDates.Calculate API"   --- Recalculates all yahrzeits, Hebrew birthdays, and other observances tied to the Hebrew calendar.
+This should run at least daily.
+It can run more frequently as preferred.

 ---